 An Englishman, John Morgan, lives 30 years as a Sioux named Man Called Horse.
 In 1874, gold is discovered in the Black Hills, on tribal land guaranteed to the Sioux in the Laramie Treaty of 1868.
 Settlers pour in and White provocateurs try to prompt the Sioux to break the treaty (so that all-out war with the US forces will result in the land no longer being under Sioux control).
 They murder and make it look like Indians were responsible.
 Man Called Horse helps maintain calm among the tribe, but when tragedy befalls him, it's left to his son Koda and Koda's lover, a Crow named Red Wing, to devise a strategy to keep the argonauts at bay and the Black Hills sacred.Written by

-Sam Peckinpah was originally scheduled to direct at the behest of Richard Harris (both had previously worked together on 'Major Dundee').
-Due to Peckinpah's unofficial blacklist after his erratic behavior on 'Convoy'; he was later replaced by John Hough.
+Sam Peckinpah was originally scheduled to direct at the behest of Richard Harris (both had previously worked together on Major Dundee (1965)).
+Due to Peckinpah's unofficial blacklist after his erratic behavior on Convoy (1978), he was replaced by John Hough.
 See more »

 8 of 27 people found this review helpful.